 |This just hatched caterpillar was so small that I didn't know it was there until I looked at the photos Of course I ran back out to find it and photograph it on purpose.
 Tiny little thing, isn't it?|

 |I took these next 2 photos today.
 This one is growing larger; you can gauge its size in comparison to the tip of my index finger. |My project for today and tomorrow is to finish the garden path section that had been removed 2 or 3 years ago when we put the patio in.
 I got a fair amount done today.
 First I weeded that section of the garden and spread shredded bark mulch that had been sitting there in a pile for 2 or so years.
 I know, I know - I put the "pro" in procrastinate. ;-) I rough-prepped the ground and was able to get about 15 feet of stone positioned and settled in place.

 |Here is the part of the path I did today starting from the patio and going toward the side to meet up with the path that goes around the side and across the front to the driveway.|

 |I have about 7 feet left to do.
 It will be sort of like the meeting of the Union and Pacific railway lines.
 No one to blame but myself if they don't line up. |

 That was hard work because most of the stone was in the back yard and I had to haul it up the steps to the side yard.
 I also spread 7 wheel barrow loads of mulch, which Dennis very kindly loaded and wheeled to me, and did a lot of weeding.
 But prepping the ground for the path was the hardest.
 I was inside taking a break while reading my favorite blogs when I heard this loud commotion outside.
 It sounded sort of like the blue jays when they imitate a red-shouldered hawk, but much louder and really carrying on for some time.
 I ran outside to see what it could be and saw this in a tree in the woods behind our house:

-It was not spooked by me and the camera or even by me calling to Dennis to come and see.
+|These are huge birds - up to 40 inches tall with a wingspan of up to 90 inches!|It was not spooked by me and the camera or even by me calling to Dennis to come and see.
 It hung around for about 10-15 minutes (enough time for me to take 93 photos, most of them too poor to keep) before flying off.
 I tell you, it made my day.